Anas-Odeh/Image-Format-Conversion-App/README.md

 ![image](https://github.com/Anas-Odeh/Image-Format-Conversion/assets/133384773/26572f31-8a69-4c0b-b9a1-469c1b44b564)

+# After installation, the app should show you the following window:

-2.Pick the images you want to convert.
+2.Select the input folder of images you want to convert.

 3.Choose the desired image format you would like to save as.